ClassicalMoser/eslint-plugin-import-boundaries/README.md

    - Example: File `src/domain/entities/level1/level2/file.ts` importing `src/domain/entities/target/index.ts`
    - Uses: `@entities/target` (alias style) or `src/domain/entities/target` (absolute style) - clearer and more maintainable than relative path chains

-### Index Files as Module Interface
+### Index Files as Directory Interface

+**Index files are NOT "barrel" files.** An index file is a **directory interface** - it defines the public API of a directory and acts as a boundary beyond which nothing can reach.

-The rule assumes index files (default: `index.ts`, configurable) are the module interface for each directory.
+The rule assumes index files (default: `index.ts`, configurable) are the directory interface for each directory.
 This enables zero I/O path resolution: because we know every directory has an index file, we can determine correct paths using pure path math - no file system access needed.

+**Key principles:**

+- **Directory interface**: An index file is the public interface of its directory.
+It explicitly declares what the directory exports.
+- **Boundary enforcement**: The index file is itself a boundary.
+Files outside the directory cannot bypass the index to reach files inside - they must import through the directory interface.
 - `./dir` imports from `dir/index.ts` - you cannot bypass the index from outside the directory
 - The rule enforces path patterns and boundary contracts, not index file contents - forcing explicit clarity about what each directory exposes
+- **Make Exports Explicit**: DO NOT use `export *` in index files.
+Use explicit named exports (e.g., `export { Entity } from './entity'` instead of `export * from './entity'`).
+This improves tree shaking, reduces bundle size, and makes the directory interface explicit about what it exports.
-- Supports multiple file extensions (`.ts`, `.tsx`, `.js`, `.jsx`, `.mjs`, `.cjs` by default), configurable via `fileExtensions` and `barrelFileName` options
+- Supports multiple file extensions (`.ts`, `.tsx`, `.js`, `.jsx`, `.mjs`, `.cjs` by default), configurable via `fileExtensions` option
+- Index files must be named `index` (e.g., `index.ts`, `index.js`) to match runtime module resolution behavior
 - Works at any scale - zero I/O means fast performance even on very large codebases and monorepos

 ## What Gets Skipped vs Checked